KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

         {
-            "id": "The unique identifier of the media.", "relative_path": "The full path to the file in S3", "type": "image|video",
+            "id": "The unique identifier of the media.", "relative_path": "The full path to the file in S3", "url": "The publicly accessible URL of the file.
+This can be used in place of relative_path.", "type": "image|video",
             "display_text": "(optional) text to display for accessibility or when the content cannot render" }